cjohansen/use_case/Readme.md

 solution for input sanitation and some level of type-safety.
 If you provide a `Virtus` backed class as `input_class` you will get an instance of that class as `params` in pre-conditions and commands.

+## Pre-conditions

+A pre-condition is any object that responds to `satisfied?(params)` where params will either be a `Hash` or an instance of whatever you passed to `input_class`.
+The method should return `true/false`.
+If it raises, the outcome of the use case will call the `pre_condition_failed` block with the raised error.
+If it fails, the `pre_condition_failed` block will be called with the pre-condition instance that failed.

 ## Validations